undless/gatling.io-doc/content/reference/script/protocols/http/protocol/index.md

 ## Proxy

 You can tell Gatling to use a proxy to send the HTTP requests.
-You can optionally set a different port for HTTPS and credentials:
+You can optionally specify Basic auth credentials.
+For HTTP(S) proxies, you can also specify custom CONNECT request headers.

 {{< include-code "proxy" >}}